Image: Leicester Mercury, 2017

 The bicycle played a small but vital role in the Leicester WSPU’s fight for the women’s suffrage.

 Despite her central place in the national WSPU, Leicester remained close to Alice’s heart and her campaigning always included her home town.
 With the outbreak of World War I in 1914, Alice continued to call for women’s suffrage.
-This was a departure from the WSPU’s central decision under the Pankhursts to suspend campaign work in support the war effort.
-The Representation of the People Act of 1918 which enfranchised women over the age of 30 who met the property qualification was a triumph for suffragettes like Alice and a sign of greater enfranchisement to come.
+This was a departure from the WSPU’s central decision taken by Christabel and Emmeline Pankhurst to suspend campaign work in support the war effort.
+The Representation of the People Act of 1918 enfranchised women over the age of 30 who met the property qualification.
+Although only 40% of women in Britain met the criteria to vote, it was a step in the right direction and a sign of greater enfranchisement to come.
 In 1928, all women would get the vote on equal terms as men.

 Alice’s prominence in trade unionism, the labour movement and women’s suffrage was remembered in her obituary when she died in 1946.
 In 1992, a blue plaque was erected on the Equity Shoe factory marking Alice’s contribution to history.